red-isbe/isbe-contracts/docs/ERC-3643-vs-TREX.md

 # 1. ERC‑3643 Standard Overview

 The [ERC‑3643: T‑REX – Token for Regulated EXchanges](https://eips.ethereum.org/EIPS/eip-3643) standard defines a modular framework for creating **permissioned, compliant tokens**.
-It embeds KYC/AML, jurisdictional controls, and transfer restrictions directly into the token's logic, making it suitable for security tokens, real-world assets (RWA), and regulated financial instruments.
+It embeds KYC/AML, jurisdictional controls, and transfer restrictions directly into the token's logic, making it suitable for regulated instruments.

 It extends ERC‑20 functionality and leverages additional interfaces for **identity**, **compliance**, and **governance**.